Purchase orders can be emailed as a PDF file directly to the supplier from the purchase order screen.

 The supplier claims they never received my purchase order - what can I do?

 The emails work on an 'all or nothing' basis, so either all copies requested will be sent (to the supplier's address and any other address you specify) or, in the highly unlikely event of a technical problem, no emails will be sent.

 By requesting a copy of the purchase order to be emailed to an address you can access, you can confirm you have received the email and, on that basis, be confident that a copy was also sent to the supplier's email address that you'd specified.

 If the supplier advises that they did not receive the purchase order, confirm that you are using the correct email address for the supplier.
-Also request that they check any junk mail folders for the email.
+Also, request that they check any junk mail folders for the email.

-NOTE: Email is not 100% reliable technology and there is no guarantee that an email which has been confirmed as sent will reach its intended destination.
+NOTE: Email is not 100% reliable technology and there is no guarantee that an email that has been confirmed as sent will reach its intended destination.
 For this reason, for time-sensitive and critical orders, we would always recommend verbally confirming with the supplier that the purchase order has been received by them.